modxcms/evolution/assets/snippets/ajaxSearch/ajaxSearch_readme.txt

 To change the location of the ajaxSearch snippet folder :

-1. change the definition of AS_PATH in snippet.ajaxSearch.php
+1. change the definition of AS_SPATH in snippet.ajaxSearch.php

 // Path where ajaxSearch is installed define('AS_SPATH', 'assets/snippets/ajaxSearch/');

-2. change the definition of AS_PATH in ajaxSearch.php
+2. change the definition of AS_SPATH in ajaxSearchPopup.php

-define('AS_PATH' , MODX_BASE_PATH . 'assets/snippets/ajaxSearch/');
+define ('AS_SPATH' , 'assets/snippets/ajaxSearch/');

 3. in the js/ajaxSearch.js file change the _base value: